adityak2920/Sentiment-Analysis-of-Acid-Attack-Tweets/README.md

 In this part created a file name word.txt and for 200 iterations from user id part extracted attribute 'href' and for tweet extracted it's text part and wrote in word.txt file and i also included try and exception statement because if no. of tweets is less than 200 then it should not throw error.

 ### Note: regarding file.json
-I also included file.json just for json_parse.py where i parsed this file.
+I also included file.json(and i generated file.json using twint python package) just for json_parse.py where i parsed this file.